 - Take small sips and spread your drinks evenly throughout the day.

-Fluids include fruit juice, tea, coffee, milk or soup, but limit your daily intake of carbonated drinks, alcohol, tea and coffee because they can cause bladder irritation.
+Water is the best fluid for preventing dehydration, but other hydrating fluids may include fruit juice, tea, coffee, milk or soup.
+Limit your daily intake of carbonated drinks, alcohol, tea and coffee because they can cause bladder irritation.

 You can check to see if you are drinking enough fluid by looking at the colour of your urine.
-If you are well hydrated, your urine should be pale yellow.
+If you are well hydrated, your urine should be pale yellow (except for the first urine passed of the day, which is often more concentrated).
 Urine that is dark yellow in colour may indicate you have not had enough fluid.
 Remember that some medications, vitamins and foods can affect the colour of urine.